top of page

 Sue Hutton started her path to mindfulness in 1985.
 She did professional training with Jon Kabat-Zinn, founder of Mindfulness-Based Stress Reduction, and has since then taught over a thousand people in a wide range of communities.
 Sue focuses much of her work these days on supporting mindfulness in neurodiverse communities and caregivers.

-Sue's career as a social worker and work in disability advocacy allow her to add a special perspective to traditional mindfulness techniques.
+Sue's career as a social worker and work in disability advocacy allow her to add a special accessibility focused perspective to traditional mindfulness techniques.

 Accessible Mindfulness